 The shift to virtual events spiked during the pandemic, but they continue to be a key business and marketing strategy for connecting with audiences in 2022.
-Whether you’re a veteran event producer or just starting to dip your toe in the world of webinars, you can’t ignore the importance of facilitating attendee engagement.
+Whether you’re a veteran event producer or just starting to dip your toe in the world of webinars, you can’t ignore the importance of hosting accessible events that facilitate attendee engagement.

 In fact, engagement is the secret sauce for hosting in-person, virtual or hybrid events.
 One method many business and event producers are implementing today to help attendees stay connected and retain the information is captioning.
 This tool ticks many important boxes.
 Specifically, they improve attendee engagement and accessibility for those with disabilities, international viewers, and others.
 Here are 10 additional compelling reasons why captioning your events will help take them to the next level and engage greater audience pools.